 The Hospital has not elected to use the 10 percent de minimis indirect cost rate as allowed under the Uniform Guidance.
+The election was not applicable to the funding received.

-Schedule of Findings and Questioned Costs Year Ended December 31, 2022
+Schedule of Findings and Questioned Costs Year Ended September 30, 2023